Vyral/joe-mendoza-podcast/_posts/2018-12-10-making-an-impact-through-commercial-investing.md

 {% include youtube.html %}

 Welcome back to another edition of the Real Estate Raw Show.
-This time, our special guest happens to be expert commercial broker Terry Moore—who has done over 400 transactions and is a CCIM (Certified Commercial Investment Member), which is one of the most elite designations available in the real estate industry.&nbsp;**As always, I've included timestamps below so that you can navigate the discussion at your leisure:**
+This time, our special guest happens to be expert commercial broker Terry Moore—who has done over 400 transactions and is a CCIM (Certified Commercial Investment Member), which is one of the most elite designations available in the real estate industry. **As always, I've included timestamps below so that you can navigate the discussion at your leisure:**

 0:30 - An introduction to Terry Moore